SIDS

 The recommendations of scientists and doctors are clear: breastfeed if you can.
 Some studies show that natural feeding reduces the risk of sudden infant death.

-Avoid Overheating The Infant
+Avoid Overheating the Infant

 Due to their inadequate thermoregulation, it is essential to prevent overheating.
 Dressing the infant in an additional layer relative to one's attire will help maintain an appropriate body temperature.